Prostate Cancer Staging & Treatments

 Hormonal Therapy

-Specialists may recommend hormonal therapy for men with any stage of prostate cancer.
+Specialists may recommend hormonal therapy for some men with prostate cancer.
 The goal of hormonal therapy is to block the production of or action of the male hormones that fuel prostate cancer.

 Medical oncologists typically use multiple hormone blockers in combination.
 Some of the common types: